If you’re having a baby in the Netherlands, this guide explains Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.

 Although birth and pre-natal care are covered as part of your basic health insurance package, it may be helpful to purchase additional private insurance in order to protect yourself from the costs of any medical complications that may follow.

 All newborns in the Netherlands receive Vitamin K following their birth.
 In addition, newborns receive vaccinations within eight days, with regular vaccinations scheduled up until the age of nine.
 Newborns may be vaccinated against infectious diseases such as Hepatitis B, Measles, Polio, or Tetanus.
 More information can be found from the National Institute for Public Health and the Environment.
 Your child’s health will thereafter be taken care of by the GGD GHOR Nederland, which provides community health services.
+You can also find out more info in Expatica’s guide on vaccinations in the Netherlands.

 Post-natal care in the Netherlands